jekku0966/xblstatus/README.md

 If you want to use this in you Slack community create an outgoing webhook with the keyword '!xbl' and use http://xblstatus.herokuapp.com as the url.

+After a complete code overhault and a makeover here's how it looks now:

 ![Screenshot](/static/xblstatus1.png?raw=true "Screenshot")

 #### TODO: